CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 3 - Moons.md

 ### Change in Ω and ω
 <img align="left" src="https://github.com/CitruzSquared/essays/assets/23460281/252eaf18-8ac0-4aba-84df-65d6bb087387" width="350"/> This image depicts the orbit of a moon $Q$ around a planet $O$.
 We have projected the periapsis of the orbit of the object $Q$ (the point $P$) down to the reference plane, and thus have created a new point $P'$.
 As we have discussed previously, the angle $NOP$ is known as the argument of periapsis and is denoted $\omega$.
 The angle $AOP'$ (measured in the direction of the orbit) is known as the [*longitude of periapsis*](https://en.wikipedia.org/wiki/Longitude_of_the_periapsis) and is denoted $\varpi$ (a variant of the letter $\pi$).

 When discussing apsidal precession, it is usually the precession of the **longitude** of periapsis in question, not the *argument* of periapsis.
-However, the nodal precession simply refers to the longitude of the ascending node.
+However, the nodal precession simply refers to the longitude of the ascending node. \
+These precession rates are not uniform in reality but they can be modeled as being more or less uniform.
 Thus, if the nodes precess at a rate $\dot\Omega$, the longitude of the ascending node at time $t$ is given as:
 ```math
 \Omega = \Omega_0 + (t - t_0)\dot\Omega \tag{33}
 ```